semoglou/Python-Projects/README.md

 ### Python Practice

+Problems and Exercises that helped me to get familiar with Python

-Problems/Exercises I implemented, in the framework of my first class of programing, in order to get familiar with Python
+(In the framework of the first programming classes in university)

+* ROT- 13 Coding for txt files
+* Simple BlackJack Game
+* Weather Finder Program
+* Priority Queue implementation (using Heaps)